threatexpress/random_c2_profile/readme.md

 This project is designed to generate malleable c2 profiles based on the reference profile at https://github.com/threatexpress/malleable-c2/.

+!!
+OPSEC warning !!

+The output may not meet your OPSEC needs.
+Profiles should always be tweaked to meet your specific needs.
+This project is designed to quickly create profiles based on random data.

+Edit the template if you want more control over the project.

 ## Change Log

 Note: Get change log from git using `git log --pretty=format:"  - %cd - %cn : %s"`